- I will soon graduate from a Physical Therapy program. Can I get a temporary license to practice in Massachusetts?

 MA law and regulations require: graduation from high school or a passing score on a high school equivalency test; satisfactory proof of good moral character; graduation from a Board-approved, accredited educational program leading to professional qualification (physical therapy/physical therapist assistant); official documentation of a passing score on the licensure examination; and verification of licensure status from every state in which you have ever been licensed.

-The MA Board requires a review of educational credentials conducted by the Foreign Credentialing Commission on Physical Therapy (FCCPT).
+The MA Board requires a review of educational credentials conducted by the (FCCPT) Foreign Credentialing Commission on Physical Therapy-Type 1 Evaluation.
 The FCCPT evaluation must document that the educational preparation is the equivalent of that required of a U.S.-educated applicant.
-If educated in a language other than English, you must provide official documentation of a score of at least 560 on the Test of English as a Foreign Language (TOEFL) and 4.5 on the Test of Written English (TWE).
+If educated in a language other than English, you must provide official documentation of a passing score on all sections of the Test of English as a Foreign Language (TOEFL).
 In addition, you must provide official documentation that you are authorized to practice as a physical therapist, without restriction, from the legal jurisdiction in which you graduated or in which you are a citizen.

 Phone: (703) 684 - 8406